amiv-eth/amivapi/amivapi/documentation/Auth.md

 Groups can grant permissions to all their members.
-Concretely, groups contain a `permissions` field, which maps resources to the permission the group grants (if any).
+Concretely, groups contain a `permissions` field, which maps resources to the permissions the group grants (if any).

 > Have a look at the [group section](#tag/Group) for more information.

-After you have been authenticated, the API checks the permissions of all the groups you are a member of the determine whether you are *authorized*.
+After you have been authenticated, the API checks the permissions of all the groups you are a member of, to determine whether you are *authorized*.

 ### Admins and Users